-Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence A robust safeguarding framework is in place to protect vulnerable patients and staff Safeguarding and Vulnerabilties Oversight Group (SVOG) strategically leads on the overall safeguarding goverance, reporting up to QGC Bi Monthly.
-Mental Health, Neuro- diversityand Dementia Group (MHNDD) have a topic focus and feed into SVOG (Bi- Monthly).
-Safeguarding and Vulnerabilty Operational groups within the 4 divisions lead on operational issues and action plans - feeding up to SVOG Safeguarding and Domestic Homicide reviews are monitored and quality assured Via SVOG Safeguarding related policies are Monitored and commissioned by SVOG in line with national and local requirements Safeguarding training topics /compliance are monitored and commissioned by SVOG Oliver McGowan Training risk (ID 5141).
+Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating Ref Objective Exec Lead A robust safeguarding framework is in place to protect vulnerable patients and staff Safeguarding and Vulnerabilties Oversight Group (SVOG) strategically leads on the overall safeguarding goverance, reporting up to QGC Bi Monthly.
+Mental Health, Neurodiversityand Dementia Group (MHNDD) have a topic focus and feed into SVOG (Bi-Monthly).
+Safeguarding and Vulnerabilty Operational groups within the 4 divisions lead on operational issues and action plans feeding up to SVOG Safeguarding and Domestic Homicide reviews are monitored and quality assured Via SVOG Safeguarding related policies are Monitored and commissioned by SVOG in line with national and local requirements Safeguarding audits ( internal and system) are monitored and commissioned by SVOG Further system work required in relation to delivering against Oliver McGowan Training risk (ID 5141).
 Business case and funding required in relation to IDVA service gap to ensure efective DV service provision for patients and staff.
-Rollout of DMI training needs to be embedded across operational teams SVOG / MHNDD group with ongoing work via System meetings.
-LD training tier one and two (internal) rolled out to ensure staff have upto date knowledge accepting this is not Oliver McGowan training.
-Transition from ULHT training to O.Mc as system Domestic abuse workload being monitored via safeguarding team and SVOG Staff groups for DMI identified and PET group in place - full Upward reporting from SG operational groups and MHNDD group to SVOG Learning disabilty training figures monitored monthly by Deputy Director of Safeguarding feeding into system meetings and via SVOG.
-Clinical Holding / restraint Datix being monitored by safeguarding team to ensure review of any restraint incidents with update paper to SVOG Domestic abuse workload monitored via safeguarding team and adjustments to workload made as necessary with paper to SVOG None Identified s - ot How identified gaps are being managed Committee providing assurance to TB Assurance rating Not applicable
+Rollout of DMI training needs to be embedded across operational teams are being managed Risk 5114 being monitored via SVOG / MHNDD group with ongoing work via System meetings.
+LD training tier one and two ( internal ) rolled out to ensure staff have upto date knowledge accepting this is not Oliver McGowan training.
+Transition from ULHT training to O.Mc as system Domestic abuse workload being monitored via safeguarding team and SVOG Upward reporting from SG operational groups and MHNDD group to SVOG Learning disabilty training figures monitored monthly by Deputy Director of Safeguarding feeding into system meetings and via SVOG.
+Clinical Holding / restraint Datix being monitored by safeguarding team to getting effective evidence None Identified Safeguarding training topics /compliance are monitored and commissioned by SVOG